sifive/wake/share/doc/wake/basic_wake_tutorial.md

 ```

 ### Queues
+Wake doesnt have a built-in queue.
+Examples shows how to create a queue and few functions that can act on queue.
 The front of the queue is at the right, nearest the bus stop, items are added to the left.
 Consider the bus queue shown, boris is at the front of the queue, ivan is last.
 `"ivan" $$ "tanya" $$ "boris" $$ P`
 * Created a data type Queue which is nothing but a FIFO.